murar8/stm32-HD44780/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WW7VLKVE9YP8Q&source=url)

-I do not expect to make any money from this extension but if you would like to buy me a coffee or something you are welcome to do so :)
+I do not expect to make any money from this project but if you would like to buy me a coffee or something you are welcome to do so :)

 ## License